enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-05-18_lazy-strict-eval.typ

 during phase 1, and phase 1 is the walk over the initial tree.
 Thus, if the final term is, say, a null eraser $*$, then no concurrent threads were possibly spawned during reduction, no matter what initial term was.

 This is a heavy consequence of a lazy evaluation strategy for a variety of computations.
-Numerical computations for example that normalize to a single number (in some interaction system with native integers) will not benefit from any of the inherent parallelism of interaction nets.
+For example, numerical computations that normalize to a single number (in some interaction system with native integers) will not benefit from any of the inherent parallelism of interaction nets.

 == Semantics of Lazy Evaluation